 - Sift the powdered sugar into a medium bowl and stir in enough orange juice to make a pourable icing.
 Spoon the icing into a corner of a plastic sandwich bag, twist the top, and snip off the corner to make a piping bag.

 - Make sure to put the kanellängd on a cookie sheet with sides.
-The butter in the filling can melt during the baking, and if the pan has no sides, it can drip off the pan and cause an oven fire.
+The butter and sugar in the filling will melt and bubble during the baking, and if the pan has no sides, it can drip off the pan and cause an oven fire.

 - Leftover kanellängd freezes very well.